Santana, Madeira: Geography

+Climate

+Queimadas Forest Park (altitude: 860m) experiences a temperate oceanic climate (Köppen: Cfb), characterised by high rainfall distributed throughout the year and persistently mild temperatures moderated by the surrounding laurisilva forest and frequent cloud immersion.
+Annual precipitation reaches approximately 2,314 mm, among the highest recorded on Madeira's northern slopes, with November being the wettest month at 391 mm.

+Unlike lower-elevation stations in the São Vicente valley — which exhibit a modest Mediterranean-influenced dry season in summer — Queimadas receives sufficient rainfall even in its driest month, July, at 47.1 mm, enough to sustain continuous vegetation growth without seasonal moisture stress.
+This contrasts notably with higher-altitude stations such as Pico do Arieiro (1,818 m), where July precipitation falls to approximately 13.2 mm, and with coastal stations where dry summers are more pronounced.
+At 860 m, Queimadas sits within the cloud condensation belt of Madeira's central massif, where persistent fog and orographic mist supplement recorded rainfall, effectively eliminating any functional dry season.
+As a result, the climate more closely resembles the wet oceanic conditions of northwest Europe than the semi-Mediterranean character typical of lower Madeiran elevations, supporting one of the best-preserved laurisilva forest ecosystems in the Macaronesian region.

 Santana parish has the largest number residents, while Arco de São Jorge is both the smallest, physically, and has the lowest number of residents, while Faial is the largest parish.

 Santana is known for the traditional homes constructed with sloping triangular rooftops, and protected with straw.
 These were mainly rural homes, used by local farmers, during the settlement of the island, with white-painted walls, red doors and windows with blue trim.
 Most of the surviving buildings are tourist attractions, and maintained (for example, the straw roofs are replaced every four to five years).